Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 14.56.180 Road and Sidewalk Requirements in Unsubdivided Developments.

 (b) Whenever a road in an unsubdivided development connects two or more collector or arterial streets in such a manner that any substantial volume of through traffic is likely to make use of this road, such road shall be constructed in accordance with the standards applicable to subdivision streets and shall be dedicated to the public.
-In other cases when roads in unsubdivided developments within the city are constructed in accordance with the specifications for subdivision streets, the city may accept an offer of dedication of such streets.
+In other cases when roads in unsubdivided developments within the City are constructed in accordance with the specifications for subdivision streets, the City may accept an offer of dedication of such streets.

 (c) In all unsubdivided residential development, sidewalks shall be provided linking dwelling units with other dwelling units, the public street, and on-site activity centers such as parking areas, laundry facilities, and recreational areas and facilities.
-Notwithstanding the foregoing, sidewalks shall not be required where pedestrians have access to a road that serves not more than nine dwelling units.

 14.56.190 Off-Site Traffic Mitigation.